-Jaron Lanier is a preeminent technologist and Silicon Valley pioneer.
-In You Are Not a Gadget, Lanier artfully and even-handedly argues that today’s prevailing Internet ethos undervalues the individual, and instead places emphasis on the misguided notion of the “hive mind”–the powerful crowd dynamic that breathes life into sites such as Facebook, Twitter, and Wikipedia.
+In You Are Not a Gadget, Silicon Valley pioneer Jaron Lanier argues that today's Internet ethos undervalues the individual, placing emphasis on the "hive mind"—the crowd dynamic that powers Facebook, Twitter, and Wikipedia.

 Lanier observes that inventors of digital technology inadvertently "tinker" with our worldview when they create technologies that redefine our experience.
 Computers exhibit an unprecedented power to redefine experience because they codify assumptions about reality (e.g. the nature of a musical note, your relationship status) and lock these assumptions into rigid information systems (e.g. file formats, social networks).
 Furthermore, these assumptions are stored as digital information, which Lanier claims will always necessarily underrepresent reality.
 If we spend a lot of time using a social network that reinforces inflexible, lossy assumptions about what a friend is, or what our political preferences are, then our worldview becomes narrowly defined and bereft of nuance.